JesperSqv/wsd-project-1/README.md

 This application uses a connection pool to handle the database connections.
 Real database credentials are not included in the submission code.

 ### Tests
 The project includes five meaningful end-to-end tests to verify the functionality of the application.
+Tests can be run with the command: `docker-compose run --entrypoint=npx e2e-playwright playwright test && docker-compose rm -sf`

 ### Online Deployment
 The application has been deployed online and is fully functional.
 Please find the online deployment address in the README.md file.